Free shipping with all taxes and duties included worldwide

 • Orthostatic intolerance (where symptoms worsen upon standing)

-CFS has also had other names attributed to it, including Myalgic Encephalomyelitis (M.E), post-viral fatigue syndrome, whilst also being colloquially referred to as “Yuppie flu” back in the 1980s.
-Recently, the term Long COVID has entered this arena since the worldwide pandemic in 2020, after the medical system saw huge surges of chronically unwell patients reporting symptoms following an (often mild) SARS-CoV-2 infection, experiencing the classic symptoms common to CFS.
-Experts are still working to understand whether Long COVID is a separate condition to CFS, but there is no denying that there is a huge overlap.
+Recently, the term Long COVID has entered this arena since the worldwide pandemic in 2020, after the medical system saw huge surges of chronically unwell patients reporting symptoms following a SARS-CoV-2 infection, experiencing the classic symptoms common to CFS.

 How does chronic fatigue syndrome differ from general fatigue?